 Health benefits

-Makrut leaves contain citronellal, α-pinene, ß-pinene, sabinene, myrcene, trans-ocimene, γ-terpinene, terpinolene, copaene, camphene, limonene, copene, linalool, ß-cubebene, isopulegol, caryophyllene, citronellyl acetate, citronellyl propionate citronellol, nerolidol, isopulegol, caryophyllene and δ-cadinene.
+Makrut leaves contain citronellal, α-pinene, ß-pinene, sabinene, myrcene, trans-ocimene, γ-terpinene, terpinolene, copaene, camphene, limonene, copene, linalool, ß-cubebene, isopulegol, caryophyllene, citronellyl acetate, citronellyl propionate citronellol, nerolidol, isopulegol, caryophyllene, and δ-cadinene.
 One study found the main chemical compounds in oils extracted from the peel contained D–Limonene, 3–Carene, and γ–Terpinene.
 [1]

-In traditional medicine, makrut lime has been used to treat dental disorders, heart disease, dizziness and indigestion.
+Traditional uses: In traditional medicine, makrut lime has been used to treat dental disorders, heart disease, dizziness and indigestion.
 The fruits have been used in traditional Thai medicine to treat headaches and sore throats.
+Makrut lime juice is said to deter leeches when rubbed on the legs, hence the name ‘leech lime‘.
+Phytochemicals possess antibacterial, antifungal, anticancer, chemopreventive, antioxidant, anticholinesterase, cardio and hepatoprotective effects.

-Why is the name kaffir lime no longer used?
+Why is kaffir lime called makrut?

 Portuguese traders brought Africans to Sri Lanka between 300 – 500 years ago to work as soldiers, dock hands and slaves.
 The workers had their own culture and language and became known as Sri Lankan Kaffirs.
 The Sri Lankan Kaffirs have become assimilated into Sri Lankan society, however, numbers are dwindling.